matryx/nanome-docs/docs/plugins/vault.md

    ![](/assets/plugins-page/browse_path.png)

-## Running Web Loader
+## Running Nanome Vault

-Run the Nanome WebLoader plugin with:\
+Run the Nanome Vault plugin with:\
-`nanome-web-loader -a localhost`
+`nanome-vault -a localhost`

 The `-a` denotes the address of the Plugin Server IP